-The following information is intended for students currently enrolled in the GIS and Geospatial Technology certificate program, or any of the associated specializations.
+The following information is intended for students currently enrolled in the GIS and Geospatial Technology certificate program.
 If you are a new or prospective student and are interested in enrolling for the first time, learn how to enroll.

 Welcome to all current certificate and specialization students!
 This page provides information about the program's sequencing and curriculum to ensure that you can effectively plan for your participation in the GIS and Geospatial Technology certificate program.

 Let's begin by taking a look at the course offerings for the next academic quarter.
-Courses for the Fall 2018 quarter begin on October 8, and the following certificate courses will be offered (registration opens July 30; click the link for each course to start the enrollment process):
+Courses for the Fall 2019 quarter begin on October 7, and the following certificate courses will be offered (click the link for each course to start the enrollment process):

 Annual Course Scheduling Plan